 Marketing activation and orchestration

 Send and activate segments via proprietary, integrated applications or solutions and personalize messaging based on unique profiles.
 Determine how and where data should be transported throughout the customer journey, either through dynamic logic or processing capabilities.

-As well as defining what is, and isn’t, a CDP this report also provides a score chart to help you understand how the BlueVenn CDP and Omnichannel Marketing Hub compares with other types of CDP on the market when it comes to combining unified data with customer journey orchestration.
+As well as defining what is, and isn’t, a CDP the CDP Benchmark report also provides a score chart to help you understand how BlueVenn features compare with other types of CDPs and marketing automation platforms on the market.

 Download Customer Data Platform benchmark report